nxadm/rakudo-pkg/README.md

 [Rakudo Star for Linux](https://github.com/rakudo/star) is certainly a distribution for end-users worth exploring.
-It has a very different use case in mind than rakudo-pkg, however.
+It has a very different use case in mind than `rakudo-pkg`, however.

 While we concentrate on releasing minimalistic, self-contained packages for every Rakudo release, Rakudo Star does release quarterly and it